ogeidix/ogeidix.github.com/_posts/2012-09-16-kiwis-and-the-missing-apartment.md

 **Second:** The Courts close to the campus

 Out of the campus perimeter (formally Campus drive) there is a big residential area splitted in many "courts".
-Here live students as well as families and people who work at the university.
+Students, families and people who work at the university live here.
 Even if here you are offcampus some of these courts are closer to the campus than some oncampus apartments.

 <div class="gallery" >
 <a href="http://www.flickr.com/photos/ogeidix/8003592342/in/set-72157631551892294"><img src="http://farm9.staticflickr.com/8316/8003592342_1fef64d0e8_s.jpg" /></a>